Womens Vintage Suits For Svelte StyleFebruary 19, 2015

 Womens Vintage Suits-Options

-And there’s loads of options in between: you’d think that suits for women would be a fairly modern invention worn by working women but as far back as the Eighteenth Century, perhaps before, women wore riding suits, consisting of long skirts and a matching jacket.
+And there’s loads of options in between: you’d think that Womens vintage suits would be a fairly modern invention worn by working women but as far back as the Eighteenth Century, perhaps before, women wore riding suits, consisting of long skirts and a matching jacket.
 There are plenty of Victorian versions of this, the Crimean War giving inspiration for a military twist on jackets with frogging and braid on ladylike fitted designs.

 In the Twenties Chanel gave us her relaxed “Cardigan Suits”.
 These consisted of an unstructured, round collared jacket without lapels, and calf length skirt.
 They were not necessarily knitted and the skirt could be pleated or straight.

-This particular style persists with variations up to the present day, so you have a Sixties version in baby blue nubbled tweed with silk edging and oversized buttons, or an Eighties version in lipstick red with exaggerated shoulder pads and flashing gilt chain edging.
+This particular Womens vintage suit style persists with variations up to the present day, so you have a Sixties version in baby blue nubbled tweed with silk edging and oversized buttons, or an Eighties version in lipstick red with exaggerated shoulder pads and flashing gilt chain edging.
 The skirt length goes up and down a bit too according to the decade.

 Coco chanel in her tweed cardigan suit, 1954